Our House

 OSU Ext.
 Entomologist (ret.)

-Insect and mite pests have many predators and parasites that normally keep pest numbers in check.
-Predators and parasites are sometimes called natural enemies or beneficials.
+Insect and mite pests have many natural predators and parasites that normally keep pest numbers in check.
+Predators and parasites are sometimes called natural enemies or "beneficials".
 Predators kill live prey while parasites do not immediately kill their hosts.
 When predators or parasites suppress a pest population it is called biological control.

 common names and misnomers: ladybird beetles, lady bird beetles. ladybugs, hover flies